KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

         }
     }

-# Limited applications
+## Limited applications
 I am definitely writing this up as an advanced feature with limited applications.
 I am sure you can get very creative with this feature.
-I want to see how far we can push this.
+I could stop here but I want to see how far we can push this.

+What if we found a way to create new attributes that Powershell already understand how to use?

 # Custom parameter validator
-I was in the Powershell Slack channel and Joel Bennett mentioned inheriting from `System.Management.Automation.ValidateArgumentsAttribute` to create a custom validator.
-As is turns out, there are a few arguments that Powershell automatically processes that we can implement ourselves.
+I was in the Powershell Slack channel and [Joel Bennett](https://twitter.com/Jaykul) mentioned inheriting from `System.Management.Automation.ValidateArgumentsAttribute` to create a custom validator.
+As is turns out, there are two attributes that Powershell automatically processes that we can implement ourselves.

-# Custom ValidatePathExistsAttribute
+## Custom ValidatePathExistsAttribute
 One thing that I find myself doing quite often is using a `[ValidateScript({Test-Path -Path $_})]` on path parameters.
 This checks they are valid, except the error message is worthless.
 So instead of using a script block, we can just implement our own validator.

     class ValidatePathExistsAttribute : System.Management.Automation.ValidateArgumentsAttribute